isah-suleiman/gear/README.md

 # Data Source

--   What data is needed to acheive our objective?
+-   What data is needed to achieve our objective?

 We need data on the sales performance including their:\
 - Revenue per Store - Revenue per product - Revenue per Sales Rep - Top Customers